andreeap00/projects/README.md

 # projects
 The projects in the repository:

+Car Pieces Management System
+- is a web-site connected to MongoDB (Cloud);
+- used technology: JavaScript, EJS, HTML, CSS, MongoDB;
+- used programs: Postman, Atlas - MongoDB Cloud, JSON Web Token - https://jwt.io/

+Animal Adoption System
+- desktop app where the user inserts the data of the animal to be adopted; an adoption certificate is generated;
+- used technology: Java
+- design pattern: MVC

 Security Alert System
 - detects and signals the presence of possible thieves;
 - used technology: Arduino, PIR sensor, buzzer, LCD, LEDs